LeonieWhitehead/JavaScript-Code-Quiz/challenge/starter/assets/js/README.md

 # Timer Implementation:

 Implementing the timer functionality required careful consideration of asynchronous operations and interval handling.
 The countdown function was added to manage the timer, addressing issues related to time tracking.

+## Local Storage
+storing multiple users and scores on the hiscores page and ordering them.

 ## Future Improvements
 Include more questions to diversify the quiz content.